 1. Book a consultation — in person at our BKC office or by video call.
 There is a fixed consultation fee, applied as credit if you proceed.

-2. Eligibility review — we assess the applicant, the role, and the corporate relationship between the Indian and U.S. entities, and identify any issues that need to be addressed before filing.
+2. Eligibility review — we assess the applicant, the role, and the corporate relationship between the Indian and U.S. entities against the L-1 visa requirements, and identify any issues before filing.

-4. Petition preparation and filing by our U.S. legal team, with documentation reviewed at our Mumbai office.
+4. Petition preparation and filing by our U.S. legal team, working from documentation reviewed at our Mumbai office.
+See our guide to L-1 visa documents required.

-5. Consulate interview preparation — mock interviews and document set in person at our BKC office, ahead of your appointment at the U.S. Consulate Mumbai.
+5. Consulate interview preparation — mock interviews and document set at our BKC office, ahead of your appointment at the U.S. Consulate Mumbai.

 Our Mumbai Office — BKC, Bandra East

-Davies & Associates US Immigration Law maintains a physical, staffed office in The Capital, Enam Sambhav, G Block, Bandra Kurla Complex — the heart of Mumbai's commercial district and a short distance from the U.S. Consulate General in BKC.
+Davies & Associates maintains a physical, staffed office in The Capital building at Enam Sambhav, G Block, Bandra Kurla Complex — the heart of Mumbai's commercial district.
+See also our firmwide Mumbai office page.

 Davies & Associates US Immigration Law — Mumbai